 Apple Watch SE vs 7 is a battle between two Apple watches that you might have your eye on if you don't want a cheaper option than the new Apple Watch 8 or Apple Watch Ultra.
 The Apple Watch 7 was released in 2021 and it boasts many of the same features as the 2022 Apple Watch 8 but often has bigger discounts since it's now older.

-The Apple Watch SE is the cheapest Apple Watch and it got an update in 2022, with a second-generation model hitting the market.
+The Apple Watch SE is the cheapest Apple Watch (compare in our Apple Watch generations guide) and it got an update in 2022, with a second-generation model hitting the market.
 Both models are cheaper than Apple Watch 7, but how do they compare in terms of specs.
 In the guide below, we compare Apple Watch SE vs 7 (including both models of the SE) to help you decide which is best for you.

 If you're also considering Apple's latest watch, make sure you see our Apple Watch 8 review and our roundup of the best Apple Watch 8 prices.
 We also have a general guide to the best Apple Watch deals across different models.